Chris-MacMaster/AirBnB-project/README.md

 # How to Start

 ## In One Terminal
-* In AUTHENTICATE-ME folder, run npm start to run backend
+* In AUTHENTICATE-ME folder or backend folder, run npm start to run backend

 ## In Second Terminal
 * In frontend folder, run npm start to run react app frontend